harshnisar/ml-india/_posts/2016-03-05-ml-india-interview-mausam.md

 ---
 layout: post
-title: "ML-India interview series - Dr.Mausam, Associate Professor, Indian Insititute of Technology-Delhi (IIT-D)"
+title: "ML-India interview series - Dr. Mausam, Associate Professor, Indian Insititute of Technology-Delhi (IIT-D)"
-excerpt: "We interviewed today ​Dr. Manish Gupta.
-He is Vice President at Xerox Corporation and Director of Xerox Research Centre in India.
-Previously, Manish has served as Managing Director, Technology Division at Goldman Sachs India, and has held various leadership positions with IBM, including that of Director, IBM Research - India.
-Manish holds a Ph.D. in Computer Science from the University of Illinois at Urbana Champaign and is a distinguished IIT-Delhi alumnus.
+excerpt: "Prof. Mausam is an associate professor the Dept. of Computer Science in IIT-Delhi and an affiliate faculty at the University of Washington.
+He did his undergraduate from IIT-Delhi in Computer Science and completed his PhD. in Stochastic Planning with Concurrent, Durative Actions from the University of Washington.
 "
 tags: [india, machine learning, data science, interview, mausam, IIT-D, indian institute of technology delhi]
 comments: true